 If you are receiving a Small Business Rate Relief and there is a change in your circumstances, you must let us know within 4 weeks of the change happening.
 The changes you must notify us of are:

-- use of an additional property (relief will continue for 12 months after taking on an additional property which has a rateable value that meets the existing relief criteria)
+- use of an additional property (relief will continue for 3 years after taking on an additional property on or after 26 November 2025, which has a rateable value that meets the existing relief criteria)

 - an increase in the rateable value of a property, which is being occupied in an area other than where we granted the relief.